hamishcomau/hamishcomau/contact.md

 ---
 layout: contact
 title: Contact
 summary: Expert and affordable website design.
 Contact us now to make your business stand out from the crowd.
-Based in Burnie and servicing Tasmania, Hamish can plan and implement your digital marketing, website design, and project management.
+Located in Burnie and servicing Tasmania, Hamish can plan and implement your new website design project or improve your existing site.
 permalink: /contact/
 ---

-Are you interested in building a new website, SEO, digital marketing and campaigns or just improving your existing site?
-We can help.
+## Tasmanian Digital Agency

-Tasmanian Digital Agency
+Web design expert, with over 20 years of experience in building websites to achieve results for clients.
+Hamish creates sites that are easy to maintain and flexible, making it simple to update for our clients and technology partners.

-Web design experts.
-With over 15 years of experience in building websites, developed to achieve results.
-Hamish creates sites that are easy to maintain and flexible, making it simple to update for our clients.
+Your website is the most important aspect of your digital marketing, due to organic traffic converting visitors into paying customers.
+Hamish designs websites with the primary goal of better traffic conversion, turning leads into sales and increasing your levels of growth.

-Your website is the most important aspect of your digital marketing, due to visitor traffic converting browsers into paying customers.
-We design websites with the primary goal of better traffic conversion, turning leads into sales and increasing your levels of growth.
+Are you interested in building a new website, improving website performance to increase organic search engine rankings, updating or fixing your existing site?
+Hamish can help.